 Approved devices now include devices indicated for pediatric use and those with more advanced software, more frequent measurements of glucose levels, or more sophisticated alarm systems.
 Devices initially measured interstitial glucose every 5 to 10 minutes and stored data for download and retrospective evaluation by a clinician.
 With currently available devices, the intervals at which interstitial glucose is measured ranges from every 1 to 2 minutes to 5 minutes, and most provide measurements in real-time directly to patients.
 While CGM potentially eliminates or decreases the number of required daily fingersticks, it should be noted that, according to the Food and Drug Administration (FDA) labeling, some marketed monitors are not intended as an alternative to traditional self-monitoring of blood glucose levels but rather as adjuncts to monitoring, supplying additional information on glucose trends not available from self-monitoring.
-Also, devices may be used intermittently (ie, for periods of 72 hours) or continuously (ie, on a long-term basis).
+The devices must be calibrated twice daily with blood glucose measurements from fingersticks and are less reliable when used after exercise or post-prandial.
+Devices may be used intermittently (ie, for periods of 72 hours) or continuously (ie, on a long-term basis).